 “We were able, thanks to our experience, to rotate the program around this smooth hole in the ceiling surrounded by cascading jasmine plants, at the bottom of which, to complete the bond with nature, lies a 30 cm deep deck-level pool.
 A place in a place.
 An architectural cenote is a natural clock marking out the passage of time as the sun’s warm rays move across it.
 Here, sight, smell, and hearing blend for a truly rare experience”.

 Date: 2016 – 2019

 team: Laura Martinez, Maurizio Civelli, Andrea Maldarizzi

-Short Characteristics of the Book First volume of a journey into international architecture, in order to interrogate the experimentations, t...
+Short Characteristics of the Book First volume of a journey into international architecture, in order to interrogate the experimentations, the forms of the project that intertwine innovation, compositional, and building technique ...
 Read More